 Every Journey Into Darkness is a return to greater awareness of self.
 Human existence is a profoundly existential experience; every human being is burdened, or gifted – depending on how you look at it – with a deeper sense of awareness of self.
 However, full consciousness is not handed to us.
 In our lifetime, we must seek it out.
 We must journey into the unknown, the uncharted territory, the shadow realm, and bring back with us our own awakening.

 The story of the Human is a cyclical story embedded within the larger contextual story of life.
-Each of us human beings are an expression of this grand story.
-Our identity, our psyche, is but a representation of all which has come before, flowing forward and backward in time: spinning, spiraling.
-In a reality in which we as humans are perceiving our world, it is difficult to “see” the foundational forces that provide this “home” or “space” for us to even exist.
-This is why humanity is profoundly a existential experience: The physical world in which we are born into: the light, is only illuminating the creations, but we cannot see the source of these creations.
+Each of us human beings is an expression of this grand story.
+Our identity is but a representation of all which has come before, flowing forward and backward in time.
+Spinning and spiraling.
+In a reality in which we as humans are perceiving our world, it is difficult to see the foundational forces that provide this home or space for us to even exist.
+This is perhaps why humanity is profoundly an existential experience: The physical world in which we are born into, the light, is only illuminating the creations, but we cannot see the source of these creations.
 For that, we must venture into the darkness…

 I cannot deny my own acute awareness of a deep void that rests beyond my horizons.
 Its gravitational pull is strong, pulling me towards its edge.
 I both fear it immensely, and desire it tremendously.
 I fear it because it is unknown: as we all are naturally programmed in our genetic instinctual self-preservation to remain in a state of safety.
 But I desire it because I feel so contained and limited within this bubble of safety.
 What does it mean when your soul calls for you to expand, to risk everything?

 I don’t have many answers, but I have found that when I respond to this calling, my perceived experience fills with meaning and purpose.
 Destiny comes forth and leads me on.
 Passion is ignited and lights my way.